Working in the healthcare

 How can the UAF support healthcare professionals?

 Preparing for a medical assessment is intensive.
-In addition, it can be complicated to find the right information about this.
-Our counselors know a lot about this assessment procedure.
-They give you insight into the steps you need to follow.
-You will also receive tips to increase your chances of success.
-You work with the UAF, among other things, to improve your Dutch (medical) language and you do an internship to gain experience in Dutch healthcare.
-In addition, the UAF can help you gain practical experience.
-A mentor, internship and/or practical experience placement can help you gain experience and introduce you to the Dutch healthcare culture.
+Moreover, finding the right information can be challenging.
+Our career counselors are highly knowledgeable about this assessment procedure.
+They'll provide you with insight into the steps you need to follow.
+You'll also receive tips to increase your chances of success.
+You'll work with the UAF to improve your Dutch (medical) language skills, among other things.
+A mentor, internship, and/or practical experience placement can help you gain experience and familiarize you with Dutch healthcare culture.
 This experience will help you complete the medical assessment and obtain your BIG registration.

 The UAF has learned that you really have to take the individual steps of the process to complete the assessment properly.
 After these steps, you should ultimately be able to register in the BIG register and you can work in your profession again.